b1ueb1ues/b1ueb1ues.github.io/README.md

-# README for dl simulation

-## dps numbers indicate the neutral element damage. ( x1.5 for on-ele )
+# dps numbers indicate the neutral element damage. ( x1.5 for on-ele )

 ## simulator in python